Super Mom: The Woman, The Myth, The Legend

 So let's stop.
 Let's stop letting the Enemy fool us into thinking there is a mom in our circle who is secretly saying to herself "Look at these yayhoos, what are they doing?
 Why are they not more like me?"
 Maybe I'm naive or maybe, just maybe, I'm winning against the Enemy's scheme by saying I just don't think that woman exists.

 And let us consider how to stir up one another to love and good works.
-Hebrews 10:24 ESV
+Hebrews 10:24 ESVI love you, ladies.

 Comments